Sydney Domestic Violence Lawyers

 Domestic Violence and What it Means

-This is where having an experienced solicitor is an invaluable asset, as they will cover every area for you within the act, examine the evidence and then advise accordingly to ensure you have the maximum benefit available for the success of your case.
+This is where having experienced lawyers is an invaluable asset, as they will cover every area for you within the act, examine the evidence and then advise accordingly to ensure you have the maximum benefit available for the success of your case in court.

 What Consequences Could I Face?

-Some of the outcomes that could result from a domestic violence case are
+Some of the outcomes that could result from these cases are.

-Any children involved in a domestic violence matter is always a heart-wrenching situation and requires tactfulness and compassion to all those involved.
+Having kids involved in this matter is always a heart-wrenching situation and requires tactfulness and compassion to all those involved, especially if a divorce or child support case is in progress.

-People who are convicted of a Domestic Violence matter can often be held back when it comes to custody of their children.
+People who are convicted of a Domestic Violence dispute can often be held back when it comes to custody of their kids.

-If the court believes that the children are at risk as well as the victim, then they may act accordingly to also provide protection for the children.
+If the court believes that they are at risk as well as the victim, then they may act accordingly to also provide protection for the children by removing them from the property.

 Domestic violence can often be viewed or experienced as a child which is recognized as a form of child abuse, which could potentially result in the child being placed in out-of-home care due to extreme circumstances in the family home.